-They ask you to log into your online banking to give you a refund as a good will gesture
+Once that’s done, they ask you to log into your online banking so that they can give you a refund as a goodwill gesture

 They then start moving money out of your account.

-Phishing usually starts from receiving an online message.
+Phishing usually starts with you receiving an online message.
 For example:

 Fraudsters contact you by email, text or social media